MicrosoftDocs/PowerShell-Docs/dsc/configurations/configurations.md

   If there is more than one node, a MOF file will be created for each node.

 > [!NOTE]
 > The MOF file contains all of the configuration information for the target node.
-Because of this, it’s important to keep it secure.
+Because of this, it's important to keep it secure.
 > For more information, see [Securing the MOF file](../pull-server/secureMOF.md).

 Compiling the first configuration above results in the following folder structure: